AdobeDocs/journey-optimizer-learn.en/help/summit/l820-lab-workbook/lesson-3-create-a-mobile-in-app-campaign.md

 # Lesson 3 - Create a mobile in-app campaign

-Create and trigger a mobile in-app campaign.
+In this lesson you learn how to create and trigger a mobile in-app campaign.

 ## Learning Objectives